f00b4r0/simple_pushota/README.md

 The function accepts an optional callback as argument, which can be used to e.g. stop other threads and/or reclaim memory before the update process begins (see example below).

+Errors are reported to the HTTP client via response headers, using standard HTTP response codes.

-The component needs approximately 2320 bytes of stack for its operation (on ESP8266).
+The component needs approximately 2340 bytes of stack for its operation (on ESP8266 with stack smashing protection disabled).

 ### Flashing OTA